arnicas/interactive-vis-course/Week7/README.md

 ### An Alternate Line Data Structure

-Because it's hard to deal with lines without any attributes, especially for styling, another way to structure the file is shown in **[lines_with_more_data.html](lines_with_more_data.html).**  This structure made it easier to style one line based on country name.
+Because it's hard to deal with lines without any attributes, especially for styling, another way to structure the code is shown in **[lines_with_more_data.html](lines_with_more_data.html).**  This structure made it easier to style one line based on country name.

 ````
 var lines = svg.selectAll("path.line")